iamHrithikRaj/gip/README.md

 >>>>>>> feature-branch
 ```

-**Questions left unanswered:**
+**What's missing?**
+- Is this a bugfix, feature, or side effect?
-- What was the intent behind each change?
+- What was the rationale behind each change?
 - What are the preconditions and postconditions?
 - Are there side effects or error handling differences?
-- Which change is a feature vs a bugfix?

-Both humans and LLMs waste time scanning the entire codebase to understand conflicts.
+**Why this matters:**

+Without structured context, **LLMs can't reliably resolve conflicts on their own**.
+They have to guess intent from commit messages (which are inconsistent and vague) or scan the entire codebase for clues.
+This makes autonomous conflict resolution unreliable and still requires human intervention.

+Humans face the same problem—wasting time context-switching between editors, GitHub, and chat tools to understand what each side of the conflict actually does.

 ---

 ## The Solution

-Gip adds **TOON manifests** to commits, capturing structured context:
+Gip introduces **structured manifests** that define clear parameters for conflict resolution—making it possible for LLMs to resolve conflicts autonomously and accurately.

+Instead of relying on inconsistent commit messages, Gip stores **structured metadata** alongside each change:

 ```python
 <<<<<<< HEAD